SumoLogic/epigraph/idea-plugin/bugs.md

         vartype Foo default `string` {
           string: String
         }
+- Auto-completion (ctrl-space) after a namespace that didn't do anything marks file as dirty

 ### Low
 - Goto type: namespaces in the drop-down list should be in the parens